michaelpalumbo/forkingpaths/README.md

 <br>

-## History Graph: Merging Change Nodes
-Change Nodes can be merged together (meaning that changes in either node will be automatically combined in a logical way).
-To do this, click+drag any Change Node onto any other Change Node.
-A 3rd new node will appear, notice the combination of changes from both parent nodes. *NOTE: This is kinda buggy, where the graph is currently incorrectly representing these changes within the history*

 <br>

-## Gesture Player
+### Gesture Player
 This is a pretty neat little controller.
-It allows for playback and looping of a specific region of history, as well as mapping parameter changes onto any other parameter.
+It allows for playback and looping of gestures, as well as mapping parameter changes from one gesture onto any other parameter.
-1. Begin by cmd/ctrl+Click+Drag over any number of Change Nodes.
-Release the mouse and the nodes will appear in the Gesture Player.
-The total length of time from the first node to the last is displayed in the bottom-right corner.
+1. Begin by selecting a gesture node from the history graph.
+The gesture's total time length is displayed along the X Axis (0ms to nn milliseconds or nn seconds) and the minimum and maximum values of the gesture are displayed along the Y Axis
 2. Click *Play* to play back this sequence.
 3. There is a dropdown menu that currently reads *default*.
 Open this menu and notice that all parameters in the synth are listed.
 This menu allows you to temporarily map the values of the gesture onto any other parameter in the synth.
 Try selecting a few parameters and playback the gesture. **NOTE**: Multiple parameters can be represented in the gesture, each with different value ranges, and the system automatically maps each gesture param's range (min and max) within the target parameter's range.
 4. Once you have found a parameter that the gesture works well on, you can click the **Clone** button to permanently assign this gesture to that parameter.
 If you check the History Graph, this means that the newly assigned gesture is represented as a new branch.

-- *Coming soon: apply a gesture as a step in the sequencer*
+**Tips:**
+Individual gesture points can be played back or assigned to the step sequencer.
+To do this, ensure a gesture is loaded into the player, then click any of the little nodes in the gesture player to hear its value.
+Then just click a step in the sequencer to assign it to that step.

 - *Coming soon: Save/Recall Gestures*

 <br>